skrysmanski/AppMotor/src/AppMotor.CliApp/CommandLine/README.md

 ﻿# Command Line Parsing

-The base classes `CliApplicationWithCommands` and `CliApplicationWithoutCommands` give you access to typed and named command line parameters.
-You no longer get access to `string[] args` in your main method - instead you create instances of `CliCommand` and `CliParam<T>` to define your command line interface.
-This also allows for automatic help page generation.
+The base classes `CliCommand` and `CliApplicationWithParams` give you access to **typed and named command line parameters**.
+You no longer get access to `string[] args` in your main method - instead you create instances `CliParam<T>` (and, optionally `CliVerb`) to define your command line interface.
+This also allows for **automatic help page generation**.

-A command line interface definition contains of parameters, commands, and verb groups.
+A command line interface definition consists of parameters and verbs (which are either named command or groups of verbs).

 *Side note:* For additional details, see [DESIGN-NOTES.md](DESIGN-NOTES.md).